English Champions League qualifiers seek to strengthen ahead of new campaign

 The dust has hardly settled on the 2024/25 Premier League season and yet attention has already turned to what might happen in the next exciting campaign.
 While Manchester City and Chelsea turn their attentions to the FIFA Club World Cup in the United States, other major contenders in the English top flight are putting plans in place for the new campaign, and a host of major signings have already been secured.

 And for the first time ever, one country will have no fewer than six Champions League representatives, as Europa League winners Tottenham joined the five Premier League qualifying clubs.
 With the extended Champions League already putting pressure on squad depth, these teams will surely look for reinforcements ahead of the new campaign.
-The sports betting sites have been busy offering up odds on potential moves, and free bet websites are currently offering specials on what might just happen next.
-Here we take a look at what those six contenders have done so far.
+Sports betting platforms have been actively updating odds on possible transfer moves, while free bet websites are launching special promotions tied to upcoming developments.
+Here’s a look at what the six Champions League-bound Premier League teams have done so far.

 Liverpool